Find and request aerial photography of a smaller town, place or site

 For smaller towns, more obscure places, and study sites defined by geographic features or coordinates, it is necessary to identify the topographic sheet number for your area of interest.

 The steps to follow for Australian imagery are outlined below.
-For imagery of Papua New Guinea, please contact Maps staff.
+For imagery of Papua New Guinea, for example, please contact Ask a Librarian.

 1. Find the grid reference for your place of interest